-Lower Haw River State Natural Area Trail is a 7.3 mile out and back trail located near Pittsboro, North Carolina that features a river and is rated as moderate.
-The trail is primarily used for hiking and walking and is accessible from June until December.
+Lower Haw River State Natural Area Trail is a 7.3 mile lightly trafficked out and back trail located near Pittsboro, North Carolina that features a river and is rated as moderate.
+The trail offers a number of activity options and is accessible year-round.
+Dogs are also able to use this trail but must be kept on leash.

 There are a few resources on hiking available at http://www.lowerhaw.org/ , which is the web site of the new Friends of Lower Haw River State Natural Area organization, part of the NC Friends of State Parks organization.